suho/it-university-knowledges/doc/principles-of-operating-system.md

 | Multiple processes use more resources                                     | Multiple threaded processes use fewer resources                                  |
 | In multiple processes independently of the others                         | One thread can read, write or change another thread's data.                      |

+## Memory Management (MM)

+- **MM** is the functionality of an OS which handles or manages primary memory.
+- **MM** keeps and checks track of each and every memory location either it is allocated to some process or it is free.
+- **MM** tracks whenever some memory gets freed or unallocated and correspondingly it updates the status.

 [Image 1]: ../img/os.position.png
 [Image 2]: ../img/os.process.status.png